Preschool Developmental Screening

 FROM: Ellen Wolock, Director, Division of Early Childhood Education

 SUBJECT: Guidance on the use of Preschool Developmental Screenings

-The Office of Early Childhood recommends using the Early Screening Inventory-Revised (ESI-R - Meisels et al., 1997).
+The Division of Early Childhood Education recommends using the Early Screening Inventory-Revised (ESI-R - Meisels et al., 2008).
 This screening is a brief assessment procedure designed to identify children who might be at risk for a possible learning problem or delay.
 The screening looks at children by quickly sampling their skills across areas of social, language, reasoning, gross and fine motor development.
-This screening identifies children in three categories: 1) normal range of development, 2) rescreen range 8 10 weeks after initial screening or 3) refer range - demonstrating the need for a referral for a diagnostic evaluation for special education.
-The screening is inexpensive, reliable, easy to administer by the childs teacher, and it takes approximately 15 minutes at the beginning of the school year.
+This screening identifies children in three categories: 1) normal range of development, 2) rescreen range 8–10 weeks after initial screening or 3) refer range - demonstrating the need for a referral for a diagnostic evaluation for special education.
+The screening is inexpensive, reliable, easy to administer by the child's teacher, and it takes approximately 15 minutes.

-For more complete information on the ESI-R, including training materials, see the NJ Department of Education website www.state.nj.us/education/-: (drop down list) - Office of Early Childhood Education.
-Please feel free to use the Office of Early Childhood Education website materials.
-If you have any further questions, please call your preschool district liaison (609) 777 2074.
+For more complete information on the ESI-R, including training materials, see the NJ Department of Education website – http://www.state.nj.us/education/ece/psguide/screeningtoc.htm – Division of Early Childhood Education.
+Please feel free to use the Division of Early Childhood Education website materials.
+If you have any further questions, please call your preschool district liaison at (609) 777-2074.